Co-founder of the Borderstep Institute and Head of Borderstep’s office in Hannover, Germany

 Dr. Jens Clausen

 Dr. Jens Clausen, a mechanical engineer, is a co-founder of the Borderstep Institute and a senior researcher as well as head of Borderstep’s office in Hannover, Germany.
-His work focuses on research into start-ups and innovation as well as sustainable markets of the future, with a special focus on heating and cooling, climate adaptation, and green IT.
+His work focuses on entrepreneurship, innovation, and transformation research, with a particular scientific interest in energy systems, heating, electromobility, and digitalization.

 Jens Clausen’s home is made of wood and has a sod roof, is too large, and part of an ecological model neighborhood dating back to the 1980s.
 Since his two sons can now mostly take care of themselves, he has started reading long books again.
 His best ideas come to him when he is walking the family’s terrier, which is why he always takes his cellphone along.